Probely/jenkins-plugin/README.md

 5. On the **Filter** search box, enter **probely**
 6. Select the **Probely Security Scanner** plugin
 7. Click on **Download now and install after restart**
-8. After Jenkins restarts, the plugin will be ready to use
+8. After Jenkins restarts, the plugin will be installed.
+Continue reading to setup the required Probely API key.

 # Generating an API key
-Before using the plugin, you first need to create an API key.
+Before using the plugin, you first need to create an API key for Jenkins to be able to start a scan with Probely.

 1. Go to https://app.probely.com and log in
 1. Select a target from the drop-down list